kttm25/mintrand/README.md

 It boots up a `js-ipfs` instance (an IPFS node) via a custom React hook in `./src/hooks/use-ipfs-factory.js`, which is called from `./src/App.js`.
 Once the IPFS node is set up, `./src/App.js` displays the [PeerId](https://docs.libp2p.io/concepts/peer-id/) of this node and the version number of `js-ipfs` used to spawn it.

-All React applications store their main logic in `App.js`:

-- `App.js` renders the cosmetics of the demo and calls `useIpfs` to retrieve the `id` of the node
-- `useIpfsFactory.js` initialises and closes the IPFS local node
-- `useIpfs.js` does the actual calls to IPFS to retrieve the property specified in argument (here the retrieved property is `id`, requested from `App.js`)

 ![Screen shot of the js app node info](./img/screenshot.png)

 _For more examples, please refer to the [Documentation](#documentation)_